namcaonguyen/COMP4004Project/README.md

-# COMP4004Project
+# COMP4004Project - Team 11
-This is the Github repository for the COMP4004 project.
+This is the Github repository for the COMP4004 project - Team 11.